How Much Does Garage Door Installation Cost?

 • Safety components (containment cables, shaft drums): +$40–$150; essential for code compliance and injury prevention.

-Choose based on duty cycle, door size, and noise tolerance to minimize lifetime cost.
+Choose based on duty cycle, door size, and noise tolerance to minimise lifetime cost.

 Track and Hardware Costs